ovysotska/image_sequence_localizer/readme.md

 Thus, can serve as a candidate search technique in the context of full 6 DoF robot pose estimation.

 Visual place recognition, also known as "weak localization", is performed here by matching sequences of images.
 The assumption is then that the input is a sequence of images or image features respectively.

-## Parent project

-This repository is a continuation of my previous works [vpr_relocalization](https://github.com/PRBonn/vpr_relocalization) and [online_place_recognition](https://github.com/PRBonn/online_place_recognition).

-The plan is to gradually modernize and improve the code by preserving the essential capabilities of the system.

-**Essential capabilities**:

-1. Given two sequences of image features compute the matching image pairs.
-2. Scripts to visualize the results.
+The program outputs the ids of image pairs that represent the same place.

 ## Build